What is IVR? Benefits, Types, Applications & Use Cases Explained

 Medical, Healthcare & Pharmacy

-IVR systems help healthcare providers streamline patient services.
+IVR in healthcare helps streamline patient services.
 For instance, patients can easily schedule, confirm, or cancel appointments with just a few button presses.
 They can also get basic health information without speaking to anyone.

 Ecommerce